millnut/storybook_foundations/README.md

 # Storybook 8 Component Library

-This is a component library foundation built using Storybook 8 and SASS.
+This is a component library foundation built using Storybook 8, SASS and CSS Modules.

 ## Contents